 Art is my biggest passion!
 Making art is such a wonderful way to express myself, and as an art teacher I love to help people discover their own creativity and become more confident in making art.

 As a little girl I loved being creative, making music, drawing and writing stories.
 Later my focus shifted towards my education.
 I studied at university and received a master’s degree in Translation Studies (cum laude) and a master’s degree in Dutch Private Law.
 I set up my private translation business and worked as a translator for ten years.

 However, when I was coming to the end of my thirties, I really began to miss a creative aspect in my life.
 I felt so much creative energy bubbling inside me, but I didn’t know how to express it.
 So I started to take online art classes, make art, and rediscovered my creative source.
 It was the beginning of a new and exciting journey into creating and teaching art.

 Making art is very important in my life.
-I practice self-inquiry as a spiritual path, focusing on learning to be present in the moment, to discern and be able to stay with anything I am experiencing, because it’s the only truth there really is.
+I practice self-inquiry as a personal development path, focusing on learning to be present in the moment, to discern and be able to stay with anything I am experiencing, because it’s the only truth there really is.

-And making art is a great way to bring this in practice.
-It’s wonderful to just be in the creative flow, totally focused on the art that’s being created and nothing else, feeling sometimes very serene and meditative, other times frustrated and with a lot of inner criticism, or very bubbly and alive.
+And making art is a great way to put this into practice.
+It’s wonderful to just be in the creative flow, totally focused on the art that’s being created and nothing else.
+Feeling sometimes very serene and meditative, other times frustrated and with a lot of inner criticism, or very bubbly and alive.
 It’s always an exciting journey, not knowing what the next move will be and where it will take me.
 It teaches me to trust, to dare to let go and make bold moves, and to step out of my own way and just follow the process.

 Connecting through art